yet-another-static-site-generator/yass/README.md

 application (no user interface).
 The program documentation is included in distribution.

-**Note:** This version of README.md is for the development version of the program.
-It may (and probably will be, especially now, on beginning of the development) differ from the released versions.
-For the released version please refer to files included in distributed packages.

 ## Features

 * Support almost infinite amount of custom tags in HTML templates (depends